zicna/redux-forms-codealong/README.md

 ### 1. Create a Controlled Form Using State and an `onChange` Event Handler

 Every time the input is changed, we want to change the component state.
-To review, the process for doing this is: 1) create our initial component state;
+To review, the process for doing this is:

+1. create our initial component state; then
-then 2) add an `onChange` handler to our input that calls a function which will
+2. add an `onChange` handler to our input that calls a function which will...
-3) use `setState` to update the component state whenever the user types something in the input field.
+3. use `setState` to update the component state whenever the user types something in the input field.

 Let's start by setting the component's initial state: